 Just a stone’s throw away from downtown Ivalo, on the shores of the Ivalojoki river, lies a white sandy beach favored by the locals.
 On a warm summer day, people come to sunbathe and play beach volleyball, but most of the time, it’s all yours.
 Don’t be surprised if you come across a couple of reindeer swimming from the opposite shore to enjoy the beach life with you!

 2. Rovaniemi: swim in the city

-The capital of Lapland has a wide sandy beach only a five-minute walk away from the center.
-If you are more into laying on grass or huge rocks, this beach is for you.
+The capital of Lapland has a wide sandy beach only a five-minute walk away from downtown.
+If you are more into laying on grass or huge rocks, this beach is for you, though there’s tons of sand too.
 Even though the Kemijoki river has a fairly strong current, the swimming area is clearly marked and safe.
 The restaurant next to the beach has a nice terrace for refreshments.
 The beach borders a campsite with full facilities.
-The beach doesn’t sleep in winter, either, as it is transformed into a winter swimming site with a warm swimming hut.
+The beach doesn’t sleep in winter, either, as it is transformed into a winter swimming site with a tent sauna and a warm changing hut.

 Another popular beach, especially among families with children, is found in the eastern side of Lake Norvajärvi, a 20-minute drive from Rovaniemi center.
 The sandy beach has both beach volleyball courts and petanque fields, and a hut with a campfire area.
 Be prepared to walk half a kilometer (5-10 minutes) from the parking place.

 If you think the only real beaches are by the sea, you should head for Kemi.
 The Mansikkanokka beach is a wide sandy beach with safe and shallow water for swimming.
 You can pitch a tent at the neighboring campsite or spend the night in a seaside glass villa admiring the Midnight Sun from the comfort of your bed.